dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ## LoopBack API Endpoints

-Based on these models, you use LoopBack to create the following RESTful endpoints.
+Based on these models, we will use LoopBack to create the following RESTful endpoints.

 1. **Albums**